Bart-Breekveldt/Greenspace_accessibility/README.md

 # Greenspace_accessibility
 Greenspace_accessibility in global cities

 The Modular Multiple Gravity Model builds on the principles of the gravity models.
+The same selections of parks, grids, park entry_points and pathfinding and return shortest routes and scores are used as in the previous Gravity models.

 It is modular because you can give a set of inputs which run through the whole model.
-Inputs are a list of cities, distance thresholds, the max distance people walk from the park entry point, distance within which a park is considered one, which buffer-distance is taken to get road_nodes which form park entry points and the min park size can be set to exclude parks below it
+Inputs are a list of cities, distance thresholds, the max distance people walk from the park entry point, distance within which a park is considered one, which buffer-distance is taken to get road_nodes which form park entry points and the min park size can be set to exclude parks below it and the size to merge entry points to improve performance

+1. Use of median as 1 to adjust for park size instead of mean
+2. Get a popgrid_access_R (see attachment) for grouped population access in high, medium, low and no acccess to parks from grids.
+3. These scores are normalized between 0 and 1.
+4. Multiple cities and thresholds are used within one script.
+Taken here are Philadelphia, Denver, Ghent, Amsterdam and Dhaka Metropolitan (province and city also named Dhaka, city is small, like City of London).
+Thresholds taken are 300m and 1000m.
+500m is for comparing.
+5. The largest threshold is taken when calculating metrics, scores are awarded afterwards according to all thresholds.
+6. Extracting roads is included in the script, this has huge advantages for modularity and I had to load the graph again anyway because saved edge and node files together in a graph gave errors in pathfinding in road networks.
+7. Kill too much entry points by merging entry points within 17.5 metres (best by visual inspection of Philadelphia) for computational performance.
+The centroid of the multipoint geom is dertemined, the point closest to this centroid is taken.

+Important notes on this.
+1. The road networks of Ghent and especially Dublin are really dense, within the same euclidean distance threshold they require more steps in the Dijkstra algorithm.
+Dublin was left out for now for this reason.
+Looping the network distance alone without any formatting was > 95% of the computational load of its Jupyter block.
+Philadelphia, Denver, Amsterdam and Dhaka require between 19 and 28 steps on average with a 10.000 networks run.
+Ghent 41 and Dublin 72.
+Ghent takes 3.28m per 10.000, Dublin 12.78m.
+The rest is between 0.7m and 1.0m per 10.000.
+When having hundreds of thousands of grid-parkentry combinations within the largest threshold, this becomes a problem.
+2. The merging of entry points score per category quite differs from the score when those entry points are unmerged.
+The absolute average difference is 8,17% on 300m and 500m thresholds.
+1000m was computationally expensive to do, so this is not compared.
+This can be (one-way) slip lanes as center or the greater distance created when a closest entry point is merged and is now behind the threshold.
+In my opinion this error is a bit too big.

 Entrance model Time at 6-7 GB RAM average 12m run (Philadelphia) Logarithmic Gravity model Time at 6-7 GB RAM average 15m run (Philadelphia)